elizabeth-poggie/elizabeth-poggie/_content/notes/10-W24-intro-to-programming.md

 # Default values

-As soon as we create an array object and initialize the variable, we are assigning default values to each position in the array.
-Thus, if we don’t assign any values to the array, it will have the values assigned by default.
+As soon as you create an array object and initialize the variable, you are assigning default values to each position in the array.
+Thus, if you don’t assign any values to the array, it will have the values assigned by default.

-SO, if i put no socks in my sock drawer, what is in it?
+SO, if i put no socks in my sock drawer, what's even in the drawer?

 - Nothing.
 - In computer words that would be `null`.